What is Lactation Services?

-Our Lactation Services team is a specially trained staff of nurses and dietitians.
-We help you give your baby breastmilk even if they can’t breastfeed.
+Our specially trained nurses and dietitians in Lactation Services help new moms whose babies are staying overnight at Seattle Children’s Hospital.
+We help moms with breastfeeding and with pumping their breasts to provide milk if their baby is too sick to breastfeed.
 Breastmilk provides the best nutrition for babies, even if they are sick or in the hospital.
 We are board-certified lactation consultants.

 We help deal with problems you may have with breastfeeding or pumping your milk.
 We share information to help you take care of yourself and your breastmilk.